 Orangeville, ON (James Doan) Personally, I enjoy researching a new project almost as much as building it.
 Not only do I get information about the real thing which directs the building process, but it’s interesting to learn about the technical or historical aspects.
 I also enjoy swapping parts from one kit to another, holding up bits of one kit against another model to see what’s possible and trying to envisage whether the wheels from one kit will fit the tires from another, or whatever.
 And I still get a buzz from lifting the lid off a brand new kit for the first time, looking at the sprues and trying to imagine what the finished model will look like.

-Understanding the audience for which you build will allow you to plan the way you will select a subject and apply the appropriate techniques.
+Understanding the audience for which you build will allow you to plan the way you will select a subject and apply the necessary techniques.
 This will add to the pleasure you will get from working on the project and result in a more apt model for your audience to view.